NoahDPJ03/pokemon-creator/README.md

 # Pokemon Creator - WORK IN PROGRESS

-A machine learning-powered Pokemon creator that predicts stats and generates Pokemon profiles.
-Originally designed with full AI image and text generation capabilities, currently deployed with core ML features due to hosting limitations.
+A machine learning-powered Pokemon creator that predicts stats and generates Pokemon.
+Used and craated a data pipeline from the data provided by [PokéAPI](https://pokeapi.co/).

 ## Project Status